 Second, your exit plan will ensure that your company has longevity beyond your own involvement.
 Whether due to retirement, life circumstances, or the mere desire to more on to other ventures, you likely will not have a hand in running your business forever, and it’s important to ensure that it will outlive you.

 How can a Wilmington business attorney help me prepare a successful exit plan for my business?

-An experienced business planning attorney will sit down with you to discuss your options: Should you plan to sell your business?
+An experienced Wilmington business attorney will sit down with you to discuss your options: Should you plan to sell your business?
 Enter into a strategic partnership?
 Pass it down to an employee?
 Dissolve?
 License your IP?
 Merge with another company?

 Second, your attorney will help you pinpoint both the legal structure and the tax strategy necessary to making your planned exit feasible.
 For example, if you want to execute an IPO, your attorney will likely advise you to organize as a C corporation instead of as an LLC.

 Finally, your attorney will help you secure and solidify your wishes in the form of a formal legal document, for instance, through a power of attorney if you plan to pass your business to a family member or friend, or through an asset purchase agreement if you would like to acquire or merge with another organization.

 If you have questions about how to structure, run, or exit your own business, contact the Wilmington business planning attorneys at Rountree Losee for a consultation.